Ko Ngā Whakataunga Mā Te Whānau, Kaitiaki Hoki | Caregiver & Whānau Support

 FASD and the education system

-As soon as an FASD diagnosis is reached, the school must be informed, and the first contact is likely to be your child's school SENCO – Special Education Needs Coordinator.
-You'll come across lots of acronyms in education – there's a quick guide in the tab below.
+If tamariki or rangatahi have suspected or diagnosed FASD, the school must be informed, and the first contact is likely to be your child's school SENCO – Special Education Needs Coordinator.
+(You'll come across lots of acronyms in education – there's a quick guide in the tab below.)

 An essential and excellent resource is the Te Kete Ipurangi inclusive education page.
 Here you'll find everything you need to know about what's available for special needs students at every level of education, including funding.